oneananda/C_Sharp_Examples/var_Deep_Dive/README.md

 ## Introduction

 The `var` keyword in C# is a powerful tool that allows developers to declare local variables without explicitly specifying the type.
 This project explores how `var` can be used in different scenarios, such as working with anonymous types, LINQ queries, and complex object initializations.

+## Examples

+### Example 1: Implicit Typing for Local Variables

+This example demonstrates how `var` can be used to implicitly type variables based on the assigned value.